amazon-science/qa-dataset-converter/README.md

 ---
 ## Citation
-If you use your code, please cite us!
+If you use our code, please cite us!

 ```
 @inproceedings{sen-saffari-2020-models,